In the year where PJ days went from an occasional luxury to an ubiquitous habit, the fashion industry suffered like never before.

 The Covid-19 pandemic has stopped the fast-paced world of fashion in its tracks and turned it on its head, bringing out both the best and worst of the industry and creating drastic shifts in consumer habits while doing so.

-There has also been a massive uptake in the support of community businesses, with 80 per cent of Irish consumers now more likely to shop local compared to 2019, according to research conducted by MasterCard.
+There has also been a massive uptake in the support of community businesses, with 80 per cent of Irish consumers now more likely to shop local compared to 2019, according to research conducted by Mastercard.
+Mastercard’s findings also highlighted a desire among consumers to give back to their communities, with 75 per cent of respondents preferring to buy from a familiar face.

-A business that benefited from this shift in consumer preference is RD Jewellery, a company selling handmade jewellery run by DCU student, Rebecca Dodd.
+One business that has benefited from this shift in consumer preference is RD Jewellery, a company selling handmade jewellery owned and run by DCU student, Rebecca Dodd.

 Dodd, who is in second year of her joint honours degree in Geography and Human Development, started her business in April 2020.
 Originally selling her creations from an Instagram account and to people in her local area, Dodd’s business has since expanded with the launch of her website last week, enabling her to cater to her growing clientele across Ireland.